almusharraf/TFOCO-PROJECT/ARCHITECTURE.md

 ### 1.1 Context: CMI Information System Integration

-The TFOCO Document Reader is designed to integrate with CMI's existing Information System infrastructure, serving as an intelligent document processing layer for multiple CMI trading, risk management, and portfolio systems.
+The Document Reader is designed to integrate with CMI's existing Information System infrastructure, serving as an intelligent document processing layer for multiple CMI trading, risk management, and portfolio systems.

 ```
 ┌─────────────────────────────────────────────────────────────────────┐